Ben Miller: Career

 In 2014, Miller appeared in the feature film Molly Moon and the Incredible Book of Hypnotism.
 He also appeared with Billy Connolly and David Tennant in the film What We Did on Our Holiday.
+Miller guest starred in Doctor Who as the Sheriff of Nottingham in the third episode: "Robot of Sherwood".

 Starring opposite Nancy Carroll and Diana Vickers, Miller played Robert Houston in the play The Duck House by Dan Patterson and Colin Swash.
 The show is a political satire based on the UK parliamentary expenses scandal.

-On 6 September 2014, Miller guest starred in Doctor Who as the Sheriff of Nottingham in the third episode: "Robot of Sherwood".

 In 2015, following the 800th anniversary of the Magna Carta, Miller starred as King John in Series 6 of Horrible Histories.

-Since October 2015, Miller along with Ruth Jones and Will Close, appears in adverts for British supermarket Tesco as Roger with Jones as his wife Jo and Close as their son Freddie.
+In October 2015, Miller along with Ruth Jones and Will Close, appeared in adverts for British supermarket Tesco as Roger with Jones as his wife Jo and Close as their son Freddie.
 In 2016, Miller co-presented the ITV entertainment series It's Not Rocket Science alongside Rachel Riley and Romesh Ranganathan.

 In February 2016 Miller issued a book, accompanied by a lecture tour, entitled The Aliens are Coming!, examining the question "are we alone in the universe?"

-Miller played the role of Murray in the six-part BBC sitcom I Want My Wife Back, starring alongside Caroline Catz.
+That year, Miller played the role of Murray in the six-part BBC sitcom I Want My Wife Back, starring alongside Caroline Catz.
 In 2016 he appeared in the Channel 4 comedy Power Monkeys.

 In 2018 he returned to the role of 'Bough', sidekick again to Rowan Atkinson's title character, in the film Johnny English Strikes Again.
 In September of that same year he played the role of Wolf Hall on the BBC sitcom Upstart Crow.

 In November 2022, Miller released his seventh children's book Secrets of a Christmas Elf.

-Production

-Miller directed a television pilot that subsequently became the first episode of Steve Coogan's 2006 British BBC TV series Saxondale.
-He and Alexander Armstrong have formed a production company named Toff Media.
+In 2024, Miller acted as children's author Jullian Hartswood in the comedy drama Austin for Australian television network ABC TV, and produced by Northern Pictures and Lincoln Pictures.